tarashypka/classify1/README.md

 *Drawbacks*: does not generalize well on short examples.

+#### Solution 3 - Chinese Whispers

+To be done.

 #### Performance

-Accuracy for 4000 of test documents with lazy solution: 0.991
+Accuracy for 5500 of test documents with lazy solution: 0.990
-Accuracy for 4000 of test documents with KMeans solution: 0.994
+Accuracy for 5500 of test documents with KMeans solution: 0.995

 #### Environment setup